-Isomalt Benefits, Sugar Sculpture and Cake Decorating
+Isomalt in Food, Sugar Sculpture, and Cake Decorating

-What is Isomalt?
+What Is Isomalt?

 Using Isomalt in Food

-Using Isomalt Sticks and Nibs
+Using Sticks and Nibs

 Isomalt is available in solid sticks or nibs which are already cooked and are very convenient for making cake decorations.
 These are often more expensive than uncooked isomalt crystals, though.
 The sticks or nibs must be briefly heated in a microwave oven to liquify them.
 Food colors can then be added to create a colored liquid.
-Most sticks and nibs are sold with color already added, however.
+Most sticks and nibs are sold with color already added.

 The hot liquid can be poured into silicon molds and solidified to create interesting and attractive designs.
 Heat-proof gloves must be used when creating the decorations because liquid isomalt is very hot.

-How to Cook Isomalt for Sugar Sculpture
+How to Cook Isomalt Granules or Crystals

-Isomalt crystals can be cooked by placing them in a heavy saucepan on their own or with just enough water to make the crystals look like wet sand.
+Uncooked isomalt is sold as granules or crystals.
+These have the added benefit of acting as a food sweetener as well as a sculpture medium.
+The crystals can be cooked by placing them in a heavy saucepan with just enough water to make them look like wet sand.
 The mixture should be heated to at least 170°C or 340°F. Some cake decorators prefer to reach a temperature of 180ºC.
 A candy thermometer should be used to keep track of the temperature.

-Using Cooked Isomalt
+Using and Storing Isomalt

 Liquid isomalt can be poured into a mold to set or shaped without a mold once it has cooled slightly and become more solid.
-In order to form a shape by hand, the hot liquid isomalt should be poured on to a marble surface or a silicon mat that has been lightly greased or sprayed with vegetable oil.
+In order to form a shape by hand, the hot liquid should be poured on to a marble surface or a silicon mat that has been lightly greased or sprayed with vegetable oil.
 Oiling a non-stick mat isn't necessary.

-Pulling and Blowing For Sugar Sculpture
+Pulling and Blowing Techniques

-Taking Care of Isomalt Sculptures
+Taking Care of the Sculptures

 Isomalt sculptures are durable and long-lasting at room temperature.
 They don't melt or crystallize and maintain their form.
 It's important to keep them away from added heat, though, as well as from humid environments.
 Each of these factors may degrade the sculpture.

-Sugar Sculpture for Cake Decorations
+Creating Sculptures for Cake Decorations

-More advanced techniques are fun but require the purchase of special equipment like a heat lamp, a burner, a hand pump and a silicon (or silicone) baking mat for the isomalt.
+It's very easy to begin using isomalt for cake decorations by buying precooked sticks or nibs, melting them, and then using silicon molds to form shapes.
+More advanced techniques are fun but require the purchase of special equipment like a heat lamp, a burner, a hand pump, and a silicon (or silicone) baking mat for the isomalt.
 Some sugar sculptors even use blowtorches to heat their isomalt.
-Of course, it's very important to be careful with lamps, burners and blowtorches.
+Of course, it's very important to be careful with lamps, burners, and blowtorches.

 © 2012 Linda Crampton